5 key options for board provisions in a SHA

-In our previous article on ‘3 key control concepts for a shareholders agreement’, we looked at 3 concepts on control at the board and shareholder level common across shareholder arrangement model documents published by 3 venture capital (VC) associations.
+In our previous article on ‘3 key control concepts for a SHA’, we looked at 3 concepts on control at the board and shareholder level common across shareholder arrangement model documents published by 3 venture capital (VC) associations.

 These common concepts provide guidance as to what you might minimally want in your shareholders’ agreement.